Loss Functions for Discrete Contextual Pricing with Observational Data: Introduction

-A common approach used for contextual pricing is to estimate a demand function from the data, and use it to find the optimal price for each customer \citep{chen2015statistical, ferreira2016analytics, dube2017scalable, baardman2018detecting, alley2019pricing, biggs2021model}.
-In particular, the demand function estimates the probability of each customer purchasing a product as a function of the price they are offered and their features.
-One can then construct an estimator for expected revenue (i.e., price multiplied by probability of purchase) and prescribe the price that maximizes this quantity.
-This is known as a ``predict then optimize'' approach \citep{elmachtoub2017smart} or ``direct comparison / direct method'' in the causal inference literature~\citep{kallus2020efficient}.
-Apart from being inherently indirect given the ultimate goal is prescription of a price, the main drawback of this approach is that it relies heavily on the estimated demand function being an accurate representation of the true demand.
+A common approach used for contextual pricing is to first estimate a demand function from data, and subsequently use it to determine the optimal price \citep{chen2015statistical, ferreira2016analytics, dube2017scalable, baardman2018detecting, alley2019pricing, biggs2021model}.
+More specifically, the demand function estimates the probability of each customer purchasing a product as a function of the offered price and customer/product features.
+One can then construct an estimator for the expected revenue (i.e., price multiplied by the purchase probability) and prescribe the price that maximizes this quantity.
+This approach is known as ``predict-then-optimize'' \citep{elmachtoub2017smart} or ``direct comparison/direct method'' in the causal inference literature~\citep{kallus2020efficient}.
+Apart from this method being inherently indirect, as the estimand of interest for the sequential approach is demand instead of price, its main drawback is that the revenue estimation relies heavily on the estimated demand being an accurate representation of the ground truth.
+In practice, the estimated demand routinely suffers from bias.
+This may occur due to model misspecification \citep{jagabathula2017nonparametric}.
+For instance, a seller may intentionally select a model from a restricted class of functions for interpretability and ease of solving the downstream revenue optimization problem.
+Another potential source of bias common with machine learning models is introduced by regularization, which is intended to mitigate the over-fitting of the predictive model.
+Furthermore, adopting modern deep neural networks or gradient-boosted trees can lead to poor uncertainty calibration, whereby the probabilities of sale estimates are not accurate, even though the model may have high accuracy in predicting the true labels~\citep{niculescu2005obtaining, guo2017calibration}.